The

 Kiev 60:

-- Flocking (see here) has been
+- Flocking (see here)

-infamous reflections that sometimes ruin
+eliminate the infamous reflections that

-pictures taken with an unmodified Kiev 60.
+sometimes ruin pictures taken with an

-- A mirror pre-release has been
+- A mirror pre-release has been added,

-and the Exakta 66 Mk III (see here).
-What
+Exakta 66 Mk III (see here).

-mirror back down without firing and cocking
+the mirror back down without firing and

-the shutter, if circumstances change.
+cocking the shutter, if circumstances change.

-- A new focussing screen has
+- A new focussing screen has been

-been installed, incorporating split-image
+installed, incorporating split-image

 “rangefinder” wedges.

-- Finally, a cosmetic
+- Finally, a cosmetic improvement: the

-camera, which are normally chrome, have been
+normally chrome, have been painted black.

 You can see more about this camera here.